RMI/steel-guidance/specs/technical_specification.md

 The data model extension consists of the following:

-1. AbatementTechnology:  A qualitative label of the techology used to reduce emissions in the steel supply chain.
+1. LowCarbonOrAbatementTech:  A qualitative label of the techology used to reduce emissions in the steel and aluminum supply chains.
 See [Terminology:](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#abatement-technology)
+2. MineToSmelterGhgEmissions: The emissions from the ore-based or mine-to-smelter portion of aluminum production.
+For more information, please refer Secs 2.3 and 3.2 of RMI's Aluminum Guidance.
+3. MineToSmelterGeographyCountrySubdivision: A geographical field for the ore-based or mine-to-smelter portion of the aluminum production.
+The requirements for this field corresponds to the GeographyCountrySubdivision field in the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#dt-carbonfootprint-properties)
+4. MinetoSmelterGeographyCountry: A geographical field for the ore-based or mine-to-smelter portion of the aluminum production.
+The requirements for this field corresponds to the GeographyCountry field in the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#dt-carbonfootprint-properties)
+5. MineToSmelterGeographyRegionOrSubregion: A geographical field for the ore-based or mine-to-smelter portion of the aluminum production.
+The requirements for this field corresponds to the GeographyCountryRegionOrSubregion field in the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#dt-carbonfootprint-properties)
-2. RecycledContentSet: contains information related to the total recycled content used in steel production.
-See [4.3 Data Type: RecycledContentSet](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#43-data-type-recycledcontentset).
+6. RecycledContentSet: contains information related to the total recycled content used in steel production.
+See [4.7 Data Type: RecycledContentSet](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#43-data-type-recycledcontentset).
-3. ProcessGroupsSet: contains information related to the companies and steps of the steel production process.
-See [4.5 Data Type ProcessGroupsSet](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#45-data-type-processgroupsset).
+7. ProcessGroupsSet: contains information related to the companies and steps of the steel production process.
+See [4.9 Data Type ProcessGroupsSet](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#45-data-type-processgroupsset).

 ### 4.1.
-Data Type: AbatementTechnology
+Data Type: LowCarbonOrAbatementTech
-AbatementTechnology is the enumeration of abatement technologies used in the steel production process.
+LowCarbonOrAbatementTech is the enumeration of low carbon or abatement technologies used in the steel and aluminum production process.
 Valid values are:

 #### 4.1.1.
 JSON Representation
 Each AbatementTechnology MUST be encoded as a JSON string.

 ### 4.2.
+Data Type: MineToSmelterGhgEmissions
+The emissions from the ore-based or mine-to-smelter portion of aluminum production.
+For more information, please refer Secs 2.3 and 3.2 of RMI's Aluminum Guidance.

+#### 4.2.1.
+JSON Representation
+Each AbatementTechnology MUST be encoded as a JSON number.

+### 4.3.
+Data Type: MineToSmelterGeographyCountrySubdivision
+A geographical field for the ore-based or mine-to-smelter portion of the aluminum production.
+The requirements for this field corresponds to the GeographyCountrySubdivision field in the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#dt-carbonfootprint-properties)

+#### 4.3.1.
+JSON Representation
+Each AbatementTechnology MUST be encoded as a JSON string.

+### 4.4.
+Data Type: MineToSmelterGeographyCountry
+A geographical field for the ore-based or mine-to-smelter portion of the aluminum production.
+The requirements for this field corresponds to the GeographyCountry field in the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#dt-carbonfootprint-properties)

+#### 4.4.1.
+JSON Representation
+Each AbatementTechnology MUST be encoded as a JSON string.

+### 4.5.
+Data Type: MineToSmelterGeographyRegionOrSubregion
+A geographical field for the ore-based or mine-to-smelter portion of the aluminum production.
+The requirements for this field corresponds to the GeographyCountryRegionOrSubregion field in the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#dt-carbonfootprint-properties)

+#### 4.5.1.
+JSON Representation
+Each AbatementTechnology MUST confrom to the JSON representation of the [RegionOrSubregion](https://wbcsd.github.io/data-exchange-protocol/v2/#enumdef-regionorsubregion) data type.

+### 4.6.
 Data Type: RecycledContent
 RecycledContent refers to the recycled content used in the production of the steel (see [RMI's Steel Emissions Reporting Guidance](https://rmi.org/wp-content/uploads/2022/09/steel_emissions_reporting_guidance.pdf))

-#### 4.2.1.
+#### 4.6.1.
 Properties
 The properties of a RecycledContent are listed in the table below.

 | **Property**                       | **Type** | **Req** | **Specification**                                                              |